vijay03/cs360v-f21/Lab0.md

 Observe the register values, and note them down.
 You might want to take a look at this [blog post](https://arvindsraj.wordpress.com/2013/01/12/x86-registers-register-conventions-and-calling-conventions/) about registers.

-1. Which register contains the return value?
+1. Which register contains the return value of the function?
 What is the value you see?
 Is this an address or a constant value?

 2. Which register contains the next assembly instruction to execute?
 What is the value you see?
 Is this an address or a constant value?